MS, RDN, CDN

 Remember, eating solids at this age is mostly about letting your baby explore new flavors and textures.
 Breast milk or formula will still remain your baby’s primary nutrition source for the first year, so continue to give breast milk and/or formula just as you were before starting solids.

 At around 6 months old, offering a few tablespoons of food a 1-3 times a day is sufficient.
 It’s important to advance texture once your baby is comfortable.
 Start with thin, pureed foods.
 Next, move to lumpy, mashed foods, followed by finely chopped foods.
 Also, introduce one single-ingredient new food at a time, allow 2-3 days to make sure your baby allergic or intolerant to these foods.
 Foods most often associated with allergies are cow’s milk (not recommended before 12 months), eggs, soy, peanuts, tree nuts and seeds, wheat, fish, shellfish.
+Check out our Introducing major food allergens article.

 First food sources are often cereal, mashed fruits and veggies.
 While breastmilk or formula is providing your baby with all the important nutrients they need at this time, keep in mind the following info on some key nutrients such as iron, protein, calcium, DHA, folate and choline; why they are important and in what foods they can be found.